AromaKitsune/Windows-XAML-Styles/guides/Lock-Screen-Styling-Guide.md

 [Video in action](https://drive.google.com/file/d/196NVuEpOtcZAGzzDaRucDCyfrcdYlghp/view?usp=sharing)

-While customising the Lock Screen, you cannot copy the target names to clipboard.
+While customising the Lock Screen, you cannot copy the target elements texts to clipboard.
 To workaround this:
-1. Resize the UWPSpy window so it shows the tree-view of target names you want to copy
+1. Resize the UWPSpy window so it shows the tree-view of target elements you want to copy
 2. Take a screenshot by pressing `Win`+`PrtScr`, or just `PrtScr`
 3. Unlock your PC
 4. Launch MS Paint